romi/romi-robots-docs/docs/Scanner/How-To/virtual_scan.md

 Blender quit
 ```
-In this case, this means python is using Python 3.8 and you should use python 3.8.
+In this case, this means Blender bundle Python 3.8 and you should too.
-The blender binaries found on their website bundle Python 3.8.

 In the following, we will assume that you are using conda environments.
 If not, adapt with corresponding virtualenv commands.